Step 1: Define Your Business Goals

 Methods:

-Try the Organisational Skills Profile - SDS
+Try the organisational skills profile - SDS

 Once you’ve completed a skills gap analysis, the next step is to identify the right training solutions that directly address your workforce’s needs.